Whiteknight/whiteknight.github.com/drafts/threading_3.md

-I've written two posts about my idea for concurrency in threading.
-Since this is only my suggestion and not the accepted, "official" solution by any means that certainly seems like plenty.
+I've written [two][threading_vision_1] [posts][threading_vision_2] about my
+idea for concurrency and threading.
+Since this is only my suggestion and not the accepted "official" solution, that certainly seems like plenty.
 There's no sense constantly talking about an idea like this until I get a green light from the rest of the community to start pursuing this path in earnest.
 I do have one more thing to talk about with this idea before I lay it to rest completely.
 I want to talk today about how we actually move from where we are now to where I suggest we should be going.
 The first two posts talked about the idea itself and some of its merits, while this post will lay out a basic, though incomplete, method to pursue it.
 Once we decide as a community exactly what kind of concurrency solution we would actually like to see in Parrot, we can start filling in the details that have been omitted here.

 The first step in moving towards the new threading system is to start refactoring some of the current datastructures and concepts that form the